sajjadashrafian02/Deutsch-Jozsa-algorithm/README.md

 2. Run the algorithm on a simulator using Qiskit.
 3. Visualize the outcomes with histograms and statevectors.
 ## 2. Topics Learn
+As you go through this notebook, you will learn:

+* The difference between constant and balanced oracles.
+* How to build the Deutsch–Jozsa circuit using the Qiskit module.
+* How quantum interference allows us to distinguish function types in one step.
+* How to simulate and visualize results with Qiskit Aer and Matplotlib.
+  ## 3. Requirements
+* Python 3.10+ (I used 3.11)
+* Jupyter Notebook or Jupyter Lab

+Python packages:

+* qiskit
+* qiskit-aer (for simulation)
+* matplotlib

+Install dependencies:
+### dash
+pip install qiskit qiskit-aer matplotlib
+###